Should You Manscape Inside or Outside the Shower?

 The prep for manscaping is super simple.
 Get a Magic Mat from Manscaped.
 The disposable, custom-sized shaving mat is designed to fit in any bathroom.
 Act like a college student cleaning a spill with a newspaper and lay it on the floor.
 Stand above it when you do your business, and your pubes will fall harmlessly onto the mat.
 You can simply wad it up and toss it when you’re done.
 Cleanup is just as easy as in the shower but with none of the drawbacks.

 With that in mind, the process is straightforward.
 Start with your Lawn Mower cordless electric trimmer on the longest setting and trim down those pubes.
+(This is a much better option than pubic hair scissors, which can leave you with accidental nicks and cuts.)
 Where necessary, trim a bit closer.
 When the bulk of the pube-trimming work is done, you can grab your Plow safety razor and get to work on the detailing.
 Always take your time and be careful to keep loose skin taut.
 Not only that, you need to treat your tools with respect.
 Some of you might think it’s a sign of toughness to shave your face with a dull razor (or you’re just lazy).
 There’s nothing tough about razor burn on your balls, trust us.
 Replace your blades often.

 Here’s the last tip for this section.
 Toss your Magic Mat before you shower.
 Stepping a wet foot into a pile of pubes is a mistake most of us only make once, but you don’t have to make it ever.
 Learn from our experience.